ubx/ogn-client-java/README.md

 ogn-client-java
 ===============

 OGN client module.
-It provides clean, sipmle java API to subscribe to OGN beacons (both aircraft and base station)
+It provides clean, simple java API to subscribe to OGN beacons (both aircraft and base station)